GoogleCloudPlatform/generative-ai/gemini/sample-apps/fixmycar/cloud-sql/README.md

 2. Enable the **SQL Admin API**: https://console.developers.google.com/apis/api/sqladmin.googleapis.com

 3. Open a terminal and install the `psql` client, by following the instructions [here](https://www.postgresql.org/download/).
-If you're on MacOS, [you can install the `psql` tool with `brew`](https://stackoverflow.com/questions/44654216/correct-way-to-install-psql-without-full-postgres-on-macos):
+If you're on macOS, [you can install the `psql` tool with `brew`](https://stackoverflow.com/questions/44654216/correct-way-to-install-psql-without-full-postgres-on-macos):

 ```
 brew install libpq